Info

 The Patrick Coffin Show | Interviews with influencers | Commentary about culture | Tools for transformation

-The Patrick Coffin Show podcast features weekly interviews with A-list influencers and outliers in the effort to recover the Judeo-Christian roots of the culture.
-Patrick is the Canadian-born former host of Catholic Answers Live, and he has raving fans around the world.
-He injects these fascinating interviews with his own distinctive blend of depth and levity.
-If you’re tired of politically correct mediaspeak, you want to see God back in the public square, and you’re not allergic to having a laugh, this is the place to be.
+The Patrick Coffin Show podcast features crucial conversations with A-list influencers, whistleblowers, and truth tellers.
+Patrick is an author, podcaster, and media analyst who draws out the best in guests such as Jordan Peterson, Tucker Carlson, Robert F. Kennedy, Jr., Kevin Costner, and hundreds of others.
+The Canadian-born former host of Catholic Answers Live radio show has raving fans around the world, who love the way he injects these fascinating interviews with his own distinctive blend of depth and levity.
+If you’re tired of politically correct mediaspeak, you want to see false narratives exposed—and you’re not allergic to having a laugh—this is the place to be.

 RSS Feed Subscribe in Apple Podcasts